evil-shrike/artifactory-client/README.md

-# Overview
+# artifactory-client

+> A client lib and CLI tool for interacting with Artifactory.

-The artifactory-client module provides API for working with [Artifactory](https://www.jfrog.com/artifactory/) via its [REST API](http://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API).
+The `artifactory-client` module provides API for working with [Artifactory](https://www.jfrog.com/artifactory/) via its [REST API](http://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API).
 Also the module provides CLI tool (`art-client`).

-> The package in based on [artifactory-api](https://www.npmjs.com/package/artifactory-api) package by Christian Adam.

-# CLI usage
+## CLI usage

 Run `art-client` without arguments or with `-h` to get help.